The-Ultimated-Guide-To-The-Big-4-Accounting-Firms.

 To apply for internships, utilize the on-campus recruiting (OCR) system or visit the respective websites of the organizations.
 Once you secure an internship opportunity, you must truly devote yourself, and ensure that your colleagues recognize you as a valuable addition to their team.
 By excelling in your internship, you increase your working full-time in any of the big four accounting firms.

-Applying in the Big Four Firms
+Applying to the Big Four Firms

-The difference when you apply to one of the big four firms rather than any other firms is that there will be 4-6 rounds of interview discussions to decide your position level.
+The difference when you apply to one of the big four firms rather than any other firms is that there will be 4-to 6 rounds of interview discussions to decide your position level.
 The other firms usually only have 2-3 rounds of interviews before they hire you.
 So you have to be prepared for more tests, and interviews when applying to any of the big four firms.

 Get your Resume Right!